wklumpen/mcroute/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Generalized Markov Chain Modelling for (Transportation) Networks
+Generalized Markov Chain Modelling for Networks
 ================================================================

 MCRoute is a Python package that enables the creation, manipulation, and study